bluesky271/Neurobot-frontend-react/README.md

       },
 ```

-#### 8. Run 'npm start' within your directory to run webpack server in your terminal.
+#### 8. Run 'npm start' within the working directory to run webpack server in your terminal.

 #### 9. Open your browser and enter (http://localhost:8080/) to view the project in the browser.